candyyetszyu/COMP2113/README.md

 Feature list

-1. We have used the generation of random for our game such as the outcome of rolling dice, the effect from chance card/community chest, and so on.
+1. We use random number generation (RNG) for our game such as the outcome of rolling dice, the effect from chance card/community chest, and so on.

 2.

 3.

-4. Player can save and quit the game during the trial, and the game will be ressumed once the player rejoin the game.
+4. Player can save the game data and quit the game during the trial.
+Also, the game will be ressumed once the player rejoin the game.

 5.